The Bursary Scheme: supporting future lawyers

 In 2009, Bird & Bird launched the Bird & Bird Bursary Scheme.
 It seeks to address the financial hurdle that often deters bright people from socially deprived areas of the country from attending University.

-- A mentoring scheme with our current trainee solicitors to give support and career guidance during your studies.
+A mentoring system with our newly qualified solicitors is also established to give support and career guidance to the successful Candidates during their studies.

 Back to top